 Whether developing your resilience or learning to use play in direct work with children, Skills Days are an essential part of your professional development.

 Take the first steps to becoming a registered social work professional

-Our MA Social Work course is accredited by the national social work regulator: Social Work England.
+Our MA Social Work course is approved by the national social work regulator: Social Work England.

-This means that graduates will be able to register with Social Work England as a qualified social worker (NQSW).
+This means that graduates will be able to register with Social Work England as a registered social worker.

-Our close relationships with our social work placement partners often result in our graduates continuing into Assessed and Supported Year in Employment (ASYE) or NQSW roles with those local authorities.
+Our close relationships with our social work placement partners often result in our graduates continuing into Assessed and Supported Year in Employment (ASYE) roles with those local authorities.

-You may also choose to develop your knowledge and practice further through our postgraduate options.
+You may also choose to develop your knowledge and practice further.

 - MA Advanced Professional Practice

 - Certificate in Counselling